Class Schedules and Catalog Background Image

 Academic and Progress Separation

-For the purpose of separation, semesters shall be considered consecutive based on the student's enrollment after the deadline to drop without a "W"--withdrawal, so long as the break in the student's enrollment does not exceed one full primary term.
-Separation is posted on the student's permanent record.
+For the purpose of separation, semesters are considered consecutive based on the student’s enrollment after the deadline to drop without a "W" (withdrawal), as long as the break in enrollment does not exceed one full primary term.
+Summer intersession is not considered a consecutive term or semester.
+Separation is recorded on the student’s permanent record.

 Notification of Academic and Progress Separation